robstoll/atrium/README.md

 }
 ```

-As mentioned above, add `-js` or `-android` suffix if you want to use it on a different platform than JVM.
+As mentioned above, add `-android` as suffix if you want to use it for an Android project.

 <hr/>
 </details>